Dmitri131313/OpenWrt-vulnerabilities/README.md

 # **OpenWrt-vulnerabilities**

+Currently this project consists of 2 zero-day vulnerabilities (CVE-2019-18992 and CVE-2019-17367) that we discovered in OpenWrt firmware.
 This project aims to create and publish Proof-of-Concept attack payloads for various vulnerabilities found in OpenWrt firmware.

-The intention of this project is to promote education and awareness.
+The intention of this project is to include more vulnerabilities resulting in the promotion of education and awareness.

 ### **Get started**
 You will need a virtulization software like VMWare or Virtualbox.